Near the banks of the river, mosquitoes swarm, flying about your head, threatening to plunge into your skin.

 Up until this moment, the federal government had never tried to impose a tax on its citizens, and it had never attempted, or been forced, to enforce a tax — or any law for that matter — with an army.

 Overall, this approach backfired.
-But by using force, Washington made it clear that the authority of the American government was not to be questioned.
+But by using force, President Washington made it clear that the authority of the United States government was not to be questioned.

 And this message was received loud and clear; from this point forward, although the tax remained largely uncollected, opponents of it began using diplomatic means more and more, until they had enough representation in Congress to repeal it during Jefferson’s administration.